suparious/suparious.github.io/debian-audio-guide/debian-13-audio-guide.md

 The transition from Debian 12 "Bookworm" to Debian 13 "Trixie" brings transformative changes to the Linux audio landscape.
 The most significant advancement is the inclusion of **Linux kernel 6.12 LTS with native PREEMPT_RT real-time capabilities**.
 This means professional audio users no longer need to compile custom kernels or hunt for third-party real-time patches - everything works out of the box.

-PipeWire has evolved from an experimental technology in Debian 12 (version 0.3.65) to a production-ready audio server in Debian 13 (version 1.4.2).
-This major version jump represents full maturity, with **WirePlumber** now serving as the exclusive session manager after pipewire-media-session was abandoned upstream.
+PipeWire has evolved from an experimental technology to a production-ready audio server in Debian 13 (version 1.4.2).
+This major version jump represents full maturity, with **WirePlumber 0.5.8** now serving as the exclusive session manager after pipewire-media-session was deprecated upstream.
 The result is a unified audio architecture that seamlessly handles consumer and professional use cases.

 The system now provides **sub-5ms round-trip latency** achievable with proper configuration, making it suitable for live performance and studio recording.
 USB Audio Class 2.0 support has been enhanced, with better power management and hot-plugging capabilities.
-The deprecated i386 architecture has been reduced to multiarch support only, while new architectures like **RISC-V 64-bit** join the officially supported platforms.
+New architectures like **RISC-V 64-bit** join the officially supported platforms, while the system will receive full support until August 9, 2028, with Long Term Support extending to June 30, 2030.

 For audio professionals, these improvements translate to a more stable, performant, and user-friendly experience that rivals proprietary operating systems while maintaining the flexibility and control that Linux provides.